DisCoTec/discotec.github.io/2022/README.md

 DisCoTec 2022 will take place at the [IMT School for Advanced Studies](http://www.imtlucca.it/en), Lucca, between June 13-17, 2022.

-**COVID-19:** We are monitoring the COVID-19 pandemic development.
-Depending on how this unfolds in the coming months, we are prepared to run the conference virtually or in a hybrid fashion in the unfortunate situation that a physical conference is not feasible.
-In the latter case, we would be happy to support remote presentations as well should participants be unable to travel safely.
+**COVID-19:** DisCoTec 2022 is planned as a physical, in-person event, with certain support for remote presence, both for speakers and for other participants who are unable or unwilling to come.
+Depending on the pandemic situation, we may have to make a decision whether to cancel the physical component of the event or not.

 <!--
 Due to the current COVID-19 developments, the conference is still hosted by the [University of Malta](http://www.um.edu.mt) but it will be held **online**.
 Instead of physical meeting/presentations, the authors of accepted papers have recorded their talks to discuss them with the conference participants online.-->